 For example: create a ticket for Day 1, one for Day 2, and perhaps one for Both Days.
 If you were planning on collecting RSVPs, you can create $0 "RSVP" tickets.
 For this option, your page will need to be set to "Sell Tickets" under the Settings in your toolbar.

 You'll be able to sort and filter your attendees by the options they've chosen.

 Create custom questions for attendees in the Form tab of your event page toolbar.
 You can include a multiple choice question prompting users to select which days they are attending, or design it however you'd like!
 Check out this FAQ on adding custom RSVP questions.

-Keep in mind that if you are to go with Option B, QR codes cannot be customized based on custom questions on an RSVP Form.
-This means that for an RSVP event, the QR codes will reflect the entire time and/or dates of the event.
-But remember, a QR code can only be scanned once!
+Keep in mind that if you are to go with Option B, calendar invitations and QR codes cannot be customized based on custom questions on an RSVP Form.
+This means that for an RSVP event, the calendar invitations and QR codes will reflect the entire time and/or dates of the event.
+Remember, a QR code can only be scanned once!

 See you there.